 If you think these (and other similar trends) don't really matter to your business, think again.
 Moreover, if you want to stand out among the many firms serving this market, leverage your facilities expertise in helping schools respond to these emerging challenges and uncertainties.
 Become a recognized industry insider.
 How?
 A few suggestions:

 Research your clients' businesses.
-Given the easy access to market information on the internet, I'm perplexed by how little research many firms do.
+Given the easy access to market information on the internet, I'm perplexed by how little research most firms do.
 Don't have time?
 Make it a priority, and delegate some of the responsibility to others (e.g., administrative and junior staff).
 Firms that give priority to market research are more profitable and grow faster.

 Talk to clients about their strategic needs and concerns.
-Don't limit these conversations to technical issues and personal chitchat.
+Don't limit client conversations to technical issues and personal chitchat.
 Find out what defines success for your clients, what issues cause them particular concern, and how their business is changing.
 Then determine how your firm can better help them achieve their pressing business objectives.

 Get involved in their trade and professional associations.
 By involvement, I don't mean simply attending events.
 Become an active participant in committee work, especially those that are most strategic to their industry.
 For example, my previous employer was a key player in working through client trade organizations to help influence changes in environmental regulations that would save our clients millions of dollars in compliance costs.
+That earned us a great deal of credibility among clients in those industries.

 Share your expertise through targeted writing and speaking.
 These same trade organizations typically sponsor conferences, seminars, webinars, and publications where you can share your insights on issues of importance to their business.
 To become a recognized industry insider, you should have something interesting to say and do so on a regular basis.
+Seek outside help, in terms of research and writing, if necessary.
+It's a worthwhile investment.

 Develop other resources helpful to those industries.
 You might prepare relevant articles, white papers, and ebooks and share them through your email list.
 Or publish regulatory updates or planning checklists.
 Or establish a resource website specifically targeting people in those industries who might be interested in hiring you.
+One of the best ways to establish your reputation as an industry insider is to offer resources that help companies in that market be more successful.

 Hire people out of those industries.
 There's real value in having people on your staff who can really see things from the perspective of clients.
 They've been there.
 They often have instant credibility that can take you years to establish on your own.
 But do your due diligence; confirm that they are known and respected in their industry.

 Don't confuse business development focus with becoming an industry insider.
 Market focus to many firms simply means seeking more sales opportunities within that market.
 But what I'm describing goes much deeper.
-Becoming an industry insider means being recognized as a contributor to your clients' business, not just another firm seeking to mine it for revenue.
+Becoming an industry insider means being recognized as a valued contributor to your clients' business, not just another firm seeking to mine it for revenue.
 The core philosophy is this: Help clients succeed and they'll help you succeed.